adittyashrivastava/AI-models-with-PubSub/README.md

 In order to test the newly created model on the data streaming application, rename it to model.h5 and you would be good to go.

 **FEW KEY THINGS TO NOTE :**
-1. While training the image classifier model I was able to get the accuracy up to 93% using the Google Colab Environment.
-I later tried training the same model with the same data on my local Mac machine and wasn't able to exceed 10% accuracy.
-I suspect this happened because of some differences in how CPU and GPU perform but am not sure if that is the main reason for it.
+1. While training the image classifier model I was able to get the accuracy up to 93% in the Google Colab Environment.
+I later tried training that model with the same data on my local MacOS machine and wasn't able to exceed 10% accuracy.
+I suspect this is happening because of some differences in how CPU and GPU perform but am not sure if that is the main reason for it.
+The model that I have uploaded here is the 93% accurate one.

 2. As of now in this application the input and output streams have to be sent on the same broker in a single runtime.
 Surely slight tweaks in the code can give the flexibility of choosing different brokers for input and output streams as well.

 3. It is important to select the check default subscription option in Google Pub/Sub as the code has been written in a manner to use the subscription named '${Topic}-sub' for any topic created in Google Pub/Sub.
 This dependency can also be eliminated if we use a database for managing topics and subscriptions at a large scale or maybe another algorithm for correlation between the topic and subscription names.

+4. Security strengthening for the application can be done by restricting the IP list that the broker is allowed to consume data from and produce data to.

+5. The Google Pub Sub consumer instances by default will deactive in 300 seconds.
+For keeping the code simple, I haven't parameterized this argument, but it is surely possible to do so.